sujpac/github-read-service/README.md

 ## Setup
-The following setup instructions were written for Mac/Linux machines; if using Windows, do an Internet search for the appropriate analogue to each instruction.
+The following instructions are written for Mac/Linux machines:

 1. Clone repository
 ```
 cd ~